Mohammed Dewji

 Mohammed "Mo" Gulamabbas Dewji (born 8 May 1975) is a Tanzanian billionaire businessman and former politician.
-He is the owner of MeTL Group, a Tanzanian conglomerate founded by his father in the 1970s.
+He is the owner of MeTL Group, a Tanzanian conglomerate founded by his grandmother, developed by his father in the 1970s.
 Dewji served as Member of the Tanzanian Parliament for Chama Cha Mapinduzi (CCM) from 2005 to 2015 for his home town of Singida.
-As of October 2022, Dewji has an estimated net worth of US$1.5 billion, Africa's 17th richest person and youngest billionaire.
+As of October 2024, Dewji has an estimated net worth of US$1.8 billion, Africa's 17th richest person and youngest billionaire.
 Dewji was the first Tanzanian on the cover of Forbes magazine, in 2013.

 Early life

-Dewji was born in Ipembe, Singida.
+Dewji was born in Singida.
 He is the second of six children of Gulamabbas Dewji and Zubeda Dewji.
 They are Twelver Shias whose ancestors left Gujarat, India in the late 1800s to become traders in East Africa.
 When Dewji was born, the family was still of modest means; Dewji was born with the help of a neighbouring midwife in a house built from sand and mud.
 Dewji attested that he almost died at birth due to having the umbilical cord wrapped around his neck, a condition known as nuchal cord.
 By the time Dewji started school, his father had built a family shop into a thriving import-export company.

 Dewji received his primary education in Arusha at the Arusha Primary School and continued his secondary education at the International School of Tanganyika (IST) in Dar es Salaam, Tanzania.

 In 1992 his father enrolled him at the Arnold Palmer Golf Academy in Orlando, Florida, where Dewji also attended Trinity Preparatory School for 11th grade.
-Dewji then moved for his last and final year of high school to Saddle Brook High School in New Jersey.
+Dewji then moved for his last and final year of high school to Saddle Brook High School in Saddle Brook, New Jersey.

 Dewji attended Georgetown University in Washington, D.C., graduating in 1998 with a bachelor's degree in international business and finance and a minor in theology.